joelgratcyk/Joels-Interstitial-Plugin-for-WordPress/README.md

 # Joels-Interstitial-Plugin-for-WordPress
-Display an interstitial for external links with customization options.
+This plugin displays an interstitial for external links on your WordPress site, providing transparency to users before they leave the site.

 Contributors: Joel Gratcyk, ChatGPT (OpenAI)
 Tags: external links, interstitial, WordPress